Lanchester Fourteen: New Roadrider

 A new Lanchester Roadrider "breaking fresh and important ground" was announced at the beginning of October 1937.
 Engine, chassis, and body were all different, and larger and independent front suspension was now provided.
-An optional manual syncromesh gearbox with an ordinary clutch was also available at reduced price.
+An optional manual synchromesh gearbox with an ordinary clutch was also available at reduced price.
 This car was a simpler, less luxurious version of the Daimler New Fifteen, sharing the two standard bodies but using a smaller engine.